The Beginning of a Communications System: How to Write a Communication Plan in 7 Easy Steps

 As you were reading this post I was asking you to sit back, take a moment, and write down things as we went over them.

 It’s important to do this as you are reading this post and I’ll tell you why.
 By getting down all of the information, you are creating your plan as you read this post and being actively engaged makes it stick.
 Once you have each section written down, you can then start piecing things together and making it flow better and reference other sections if needed.
-Chances are, if you’re like me, I was creating an outline of each section (kind of like how Write Like Freddy talks about creating a blog post) as I was going and creating the high level outline.
+Chances are, if you’re like me, I was creating an outline of each section as I was going and creating the high level outline.
 Now that I have that done, it’s time to fill in the meat of it with the why I’m doing what I’m doing.
 This is the last major key for if you don’t have big enough why’s you’re doing something; you’re going to crash and burn due to lack of motivation and limited willpower.

 An example would be writing two blog posts a week with one guest blog per week for the next three months.
 That would seem to be a fundamentally sound objective or tactic, but why would you do it?
 Does it contribute to your WIG directly?
 By doing this action, what do you hope to achieve and then be able to quantify it?
 Knowing why you are doing something and then being able to back it up with data is huge, not just financially, but psychologically as well.

 So now you have your shiny new communication plan written down (or typed if you went that route) and it may be a little rough, that’s ok.
 This is your first time and maybe your goal isn’t big enough or your tactics don’t really help you achieve your WIG.
 Whatever it is, this is the point where you refine what you’re going after and don’t be afraid to change things if something isn’t working or you were a tad off.
 The magic of a plan is that it is fluid and can adapt as things change.